Jessica-forwardedu/pxt-fwd-edu/gr4-bee-modify.md

 ```

 ## Modify Step 5
-Conditional statements tell our micro:bit what to do when some condition is met. <br> We use conditional statements in our own lives. <br> For example, "If the bell rings at recess, then I line up to go inside!" <br> Can you find the conditional statement in our code?
+**Conditional statements** tell our micro:bit what to do when some condition is met. <br> We use conditional statements in our own lives.
+For example, "If the bell rings at recess, then I line up to go inside!" <br> Can you find the conditional statement in our code?

 ```blocks
 let bugVisits = 0